 Good Arena Footing is a springy surface with good traction and no dust.
-Sounds pretty simple?
+Sounds pretty simple, right?

 Anything resulting in an arena that you would describe as too deep, too hard, uneven, too loose, too dusty, shifting, rolling, and not draining.
 A poor arena footing will steal confidence and cause unsoundness – the damage might not happen within one ride, but the accumulation of days, weeks, months of riding on improper arena footing will take its toll and take your equine partner to the vet clinic, eventually.

 How to Build a Riding Arena

 In arena construction and design, the quality of materials is very important – hire an arena footing specialist with many years of experience, such as Footing Solutions USA, to work with your contractor to select the sand and oversee the project.
 It may cost more in the short term, but it will save you money in the long term.
 Get the job done right the first time when building an arena to avoid issues and additional costs.

 Common complaints we hear all of the time: